THE GREATEST HITS

 What wouldn’t Goldman Sachs do?
 Good question.
 One thing it might: in tough economic times, buy up the houses on East Hampton’s Georgica Pond from overextended homeowners.
 This story is fiction, but it makes such sense than some readers were confused.

-NOT AVAILABLE: “The Fuhrer Over est – Werner Erhard of est: How the king of the brain-snatchers created his private empire” (New Times Magazine, 1976.)
+“The Fuhrer Over est – Werner Erhard of est: How the king of the brain-snatchers created his private empire”

-When I profiled him, Werner Erhard was the king of the human potential movement.
-He hired a private detective to find out what I learned about him, then threatened a huge lawsuit if we published anything negative.
+When I profiled Werner Erhard, he was the king of the human potential movement.
+He hired a private detective to find out what I learned about him, then threatened a lawsuit if New Times Magazine published anything negative.
 He didn’t know I had a box of his discarded memos — and est’s tax returns.

 THE NEW YORK TIMES SUNDAY REVIEW